Carnoustie Golf Links: The Toughest of All Open Rota Courses?

 Jean Van de Velde was one hole away from becoming the dark horse winner of the 1999 Open.
 All he needed was a double bogey to walk away with the championship.

 He went driver off the tee and barely missed the burn in the rough.
 Then tried to go for the green despite the bad lie, and the shot bounced off the grandstand into more rough.
 Then he hit it into the burn.
-Then the bunker.
+Followed by the bunker.

 He came back years later and signed his name at the spot where he went in the burn – which you can still see.